neohiro/ubuntu/README.md

 TransPort 9040
 DNSPort 53
 ```
-This way you setup DNS server on port 53 and Transparent proxy: 127.0.0.1:9040 (if dnscrypt-proxy fails)
+That completes the setup of a DNS server on port 53 (when dnscrypt-proxy fails) and Transparent proxy server: 127.0.0.1:9040

-Turn your proxy settings on (!)
+Turn proxy settings on (!)

 ## Fail2BAN